magore/hp85disk/README.md

     * Installs lif and mkcfg tools

-## Compile and Flashing - assumes you have compiletools installed
+### Compile and updating Firmware - assumes you have compiletools installed
   * Note: you can override make built into programmer and port settings - see Makefile notes
     * You just tack on settings like this to the end of the make command line
       * AVRDUDE_ISP=avrisp AVRDUDE_PORT=/dev/ttyS3 PORT=/dev/ttyS3